Franklin D. Roosevelt: Geopolitical philosophy

-Lynching and civil rights
+Racial views and civil rights

+Roosevelt won strong support from Chinese Americans and Filipino Americans, but not Japanese Americans, as he presided over their internment during the war.
+African Americans and Native Americans fared well in two New Deal relief programs, the Civilian Conservation Corps and the Indian Reorganization Act, respectively.

+From his first term until 1939, the Mexican Repatriation started by President Herbert Hoover continued under Roosevelt, which scholars today contend was a form of ethnic cleansing towards Mexican Americans.
+Roosevelt ended federal involvement in the deportations.
+After 1934, deportations fell by approximately 50 percent.
+However, Roosevelt did not attempt to suppress the deportations on a local or state level.
+Mexican Americans were the only group explicitly excluded from New Deal benefits.
+The deprivation of due process for Mexican Americans was a precedent for Roosevelt's internment of Japanese Americans during World War II.
+David T. Beito argues Roosevelt could possibly have significantly reduced anti-Japanese sentiment by leveraging his charisma and even invoking his own Four Freedoms vision.

 In contrast to Presidents Harding and Coolidge, Roosevelt stopped short of joining NAACP leaders in pushing for federal anti-lynching legislation.
 He asserted that such legislation was unlikely to pass and that his support for it would alienate Southern congressmen, though by 1940 even his conservative Texan vice-president, Garner, supported federal action against lynching.
 Roosevelt did not appoint or nominate a single African American as secretary or assistant secretary to his cabinet.
 About one hundred African Americans met informally, however, to provide the administration with advice on issues related to African Americans.
 Although sometimes described as a "Black Cabinet", Roosevelt never officially acknowledged it as such nor did he make "appointments" to it.

-Although African American sprinter Jesse Owens had won 4 gold medals for the United States in the 1936 Olympic Games, Roosevelt never congratulated Owens or invited him to the White House to celebrate his triumphs.
-When the Democrats bid for his support, Owens rejected those overtures and endorsed Alf Landon, Roosevelt's Republican opponent in the 1936 presidential race.
+Although African American sprinter Jesse Owens had won four gold medals for the US in the 1936 Olympic Games, Roosevelt never congratulated Owens or invited him to the White House.